TheDreamer/beastie-work/patches/README.md

 	proposed fix is to automate this in the dumpon script, which had one small flaw, which I corrected.
 And, then tried to recall how to include a patch that won't get munged by mail client....

+print/hplip

+	LIB_DEPENDS is testing for a library that is no longer part of print/cups-base to determine if is installed.
+	So, updated to look for a different library.
+Update to 3.14.4 while I'm here.
+And, patch the deprecation warning emitted by foomatic-rip-hplip.

+	However, this leaves one remaining problem.
+All the PPD files appear to contain:

+		*cupsFilter: "application/vnd.cups-postscript 100 foomatic-rip-hplip"
+		*cupsFilter: "application/vnd.cups-pdf 0 foomatic-rip-hplip"

+	But, unlike foomatic-rip, foomatic-rip-hplip only handles text or postscript.
+	Removing the "application/vnd.cups-pdf" line, makes it so I can print again.

+		*cupsFilter: "application/vnd.cups-postscript 100 foomatic-rip-hplip"